 The course is accredited by the Australian Diabetes Educators Association (ADEA).
-In addition, by completing the clinical practicum and workshop components of the course you may be eligible to seek registration as a Credentialed Diabetes Educator with ADEA, subsequent to fulfilling the additional requirements set by ADEA for this purpose.
+In addition, by completing the clinical practicum and seminar components of the course you may be eligible to seek registration as a Credentialed Diabetes Educator with ADEA, subsequent to fulfilling the additional requirements set by ADEA for this purpose.

 Unit fees can be viewed within individual unit descriptions.
 You can search for a unit using the Unit Search.